bhk/minion/demo.md

 ```

 This makefile doesn't describe anything to be built, but it does invoke
-Minion, so when we type `make` in this directory, Minion will process the
-goals.
-A *goal* is a target name that is listed on the command line.
-Goals
-determine what Make actually does when it is invoked.
+Minion, so it is enough to get us started with some examples.

 ## Instances

 The salient feature of Minion is instances.
-An instance is a description of
+An instance is an expression
-a build step.
-Instances can be provided as goals or as inputs to other
+that describes a build step.
-build steps.

 An instance is written `CLASS(ARGS)`.  `ARGS` is a comma-delimited list of
-arguments, each of which is typically the name of an input to the build
-step.  `CLASS` is the name of a class that is defined by Minion or your
+arguments.  `CLASS` is the name of a class that is defined by Minion or your
+makefile (more about classes later).
+The meaning of `ARGS` can vary based
+on the class, but typically it describes an input or list of inputs, and it
+is also used to construct a default for the output file name.

-makefile.
-To get started, let's use some classes that are built into
+To get started, let's demonstrate some instances using classes that are
-Minion:
+built into Minion.
+We don't even need to write these in a makefile because
+Minion can process instances when they are provided as Make goals
+(command-line arguments).
+One would not usually pass instance names on the
+command line like this, but it is useful for illustration in this case, and
+it can be handy for exploration at any stage of a project.

 ```console
 $ make 'CC(hello.c)'